university-of-york/research-it-documentation/README.md

 The `global.rst` file contains an [RST substitution](https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#substitution-definitions) so you can use `|br|` to create a raw html `</br>`.
 Useful in some formatting for example in the table headers.
 To use this substitution in a page  you must include the following at the top of the page: `.. include:: /global.rst`

+**Custom CSS**

+Found in the `docs/source/_static/css/custom.css` file.
+Only a minimal set of CSS tweaks are there as we keep close to the default theme.

 ## Reference

 For `Re Structured Text` help: